moon1z10/RigWangServer/README.md

 https://blue-arena.gitbook.io/rigwang/

-## RigWang Server code is now shared.
+## RigWang Server code is shared now.

 No more update will be happened.
 So I decided to share the server code to everybody.